 Accounting and reporting

-Maintaining timely and accurate financial reports helps improve business decision-making and can differentiate you from the competition.
+Maintaining timely and accurate financial reports helps improve both large and small business decision-making and can differentiate you from the competition.
 But regulators, and possibly investors, will also need access to performance data about your business, including:

 - Annual accounts